 - 你能把草放在草字头上面吗? / 你能把草放在草字頭上面嗎?
 (Nǐ néng bǎ cǎo fàng zài cǎozìtóu shàngmiàn ma? / Can you put the grass on the grass radical?)

-If you’re worried about your kids replying in English, check out these 20 strategies to encourage kids to speak Chinese.
+If you’re worried about your kids replying in English, check out these 20 strategies to encourage kids to speak Chinese and other minority languages.

 - Fresh-picked flowers